rsnobles/website-template/CONFIGURATION.md

 Configure static site generator of your choice with the following instructions.
 Currently instructions are provided only for Gatsby, Hugo, Jekyll and plain static files, but with some extra work the website-template may easily be used with any static site generator.

-Remove static site generators that you do not use from `www/install.sh`.
+Remove static site generators that you do not use from `www/install.sh` but do not delete the whole file:

     EDIT www/install.sh